LanganChristopher/project4/README.md

 - Portland, ME
 - Providence, RI

-We will analyze the wages and unemployment in these localitites.
+We will analyze the wages and unemployment in these localities.
 The wage data is broken down by industry, and we will investigate how wages in each of these industries may have been impacted by Sandy.

 In order to compare the relative impact of the storm in each of the localities of analysis, we will also investigate weather data that is related to the intensity of the storm conditions.
 We will be interested to see to what extent the relative economic impact in each locality is reflected by the relative intensity of the storm in each locality.